Mortgage related questions

 The main difference is that life insurance is a term policy, so it covers you for a specific amount of time, while over 50 life insurance is a whole of life policy, so it covers you for the rest of your life.

-What is Aviva Digicare+?
+What is Aviva DigiCare+?

-- Annual health checks
+- Annual health check

-- Access to a 24-hour BUPA helpline
+- Access to a 24/7 Bupa Anytime Nurse HealthLine

 - Mental health consultations